 Compared to the PDPA, the GDPR imposes a much heavier penaltythe GDPR imposes a much heavier penalty — up to 4% of a company’s annual revenue.
 In 2019, Marriott was fined £99M for exposing personal data belonging to approximately 339 million records of hotel guests.
 Investigations found that Marriott failed to do sufficient due diligence to secure its systems.

 Holding Organizations Accountable

 Prior to the enforcement of data protection laws, organizations were given free rein to collect any end user data as they desired, whether or not relevant to the purpose.
 Today, organizations must be transparent about how they manage the data of an end user’s.
 Individuals can even raise complaints if they have evidence that their personal data has been mishandled.

-The responsibility now falls on organizations to implement sufficient cybersecurity and data protection practices to ensure that they follow best practices that dictate how data should be handled.
+On top of the various compliance frameworkscompliance frameworks that some organizations will have to follow, the responsibility now falls on organizations to implement sufficient cybersecurity and data protection practices to ensure that they follow best practices that dictate how data should be handled.
 This shift in accountability is part of a growing executive focus on cybersecurity in the gamut of organizations, which then benefits end users and facilitates better trust in how modern organizations conduct business.

 Horangi has been helping industry leaders and the fastest growing companies in Asia with their cybersecurity strategies.
 If your organization is interested in conducting a cybersecurity assessmentcybersecurity assessment to better protect the personal data you manage, contact us herecontact us here.